BYLAWS of the LIBERTARIAN PARTY RADICAL CAUCUS

 The Secretary shall take and distribute minutes of all Board meetings and of all LPRC general meetings at which official Party business is conducted.
 The Secretary shall be responsible for official LPRC correspondence as is required.
-The Secretary shall maintain a register of LPRC non-voting, Annual, and Permanent members and shall be responsible (in coordination with the Treasurer) for insuring the accuracy and completeness of all LPRC membership and mailing lists.
+The Secretary shall maintain a register of LPRC non-voting, Annual, and Permanent members and shall be responsible (in coordination with the Treasurer) for ensuring the accuracy and completeness of all LPRC membership and mailing lists.
 If the Chairman and Vice Chairman are not present at a meeting, the Secretary shall perform the duties of Chairman In addition, the Secretary shall carry out such other duties as may be requested by the Board.

 4. Duties of the Treasurer

 a) Establish and maintain all LPRC bank accounts.

 c) Collect and disburse LPRC funds at the direction of the Board.